Can Large Language Models Automate Phishing Warning Explanations? A Controlled Experiment on Effectiveness and User

 \section{Methods}

 In this section, we present a controlled experiment that compares the effectiveness of various explanations displayed in warning dialogues to protect users from phishing emails.
 The study specifically focused on evaluating explanations based on two factors we identified and discussed in the previous section: the \textit{explanation style} (either feature-based or counterfactual) and the \textit{LLM model} used to generate the explanation message (LLama 3.3 or Claude 3.5 Sonnet).
-We also considered a baseline warning including manually-generated messages that was empirically demonstrated to outperform all the existing warnings for phishing attacks \citep{greco2025enhancing}.
-The study procedure and materials (i.e., warning design and emails included) were identical to the study in \citet{greco2025enhancing} to make the comparison with the baseline as fair and rigorous as possible.
+We also considered a baseline warning that included manually generated messages, which was empirically demonstrated to outperform all existing warnings for phishing attacks \citep{greco2025enhancing}.
+The study procedure and materials (i.e., warning design and emails included) were identical to those in \citet{greco2025enhancing} to ensure a fair and rigorous comparison with the baseline.